falkr/ttm4115/pages/prep-statemachines.md

 That already helps --- the photos describe the phases in which we can observe the traffic light.
 Whenever we look at the traffic light, it is in one of the phases described by the photos.
 For easier reference we have even given these photos some labels, intuitively _red_, _red-yellow_, _green_ and _yellow_.
 (The _red-yellow_ is common in many, but not all countries.)

 The photos already help explaining the traffic light.
-But imagine you want to explain on paper on which sequence a traffic light switches its lights.
+But imagine you want to explain on paper in which sequence a traffic light switches its lights.
 One way is text, but a simpler way is to add arrows between the photos, like this:

 ---
 type: figure